martdegraaf/martdegraaf.github.io/src/blog/content/posts/replacing-your-projects-and-namespaces-using-bire.md

 ## Bire

-Jlamfers encountered a problem where with microservices he needed to build and the namespaces could be changed afterward.
+Jaap encountered a problem where with microservices he needed to build and the namespaces could be changed afterward.
 The company used abbreviations for services, with bire he just could build and change the name afterward with a single command.

-The tool of jlamfers is available at [Github jlamfers/bire](https://github.com/jlamfers/bire).
+The tool of Jaap is available at [Github jlamfers/bire](https://github.com/jlamfers/bire).

 I thought his tool was brilliant, but it missed the crucial documentation to make it understandable for the whole company.